-As you can see by the table, our system had no violations other than the TTHMs.
-We have learned through our testing procedures that, while some contaminants have been detected, they were below the level allowed by state regulations.
+As you can see by the table, our system had no violations in 2006.
+We have learned through our testing procedures that, while some contaminants have been detected, they were below the level allowed by State regulations.

 IS THE WATER SYSTEM MEETING OTHER RULES THAT GOVERN OPERATIONS?